katero/Adjust-SRE-ASSIGNMENT/Assignment1/README-1.md

+# ASSIGNMENT 1
-## Please write a simple CLI application in the language of your choice that does the following: Print the numbers from 1 to 10 in random order to the terminal.
+Please write a simple CLI application in the language of your choice that does the following: Print the numbers from 1 to 10 in random order to the terminal.
 Please provide a README, that explains detailed how to run the program on MacOS and Linux.

 ### sorry, but I don't have a MacOS Envrionment